QP: Free-wheeling, chaotic, and from an alternate reality

 Blanchet got back up to return to that school issue and blamed the government for sowing division (Trudeau: We defend the fundamental rights of Canadians, and we expect the Quebec government to look into this school; What happened at this school was unacceptable but using this exceptional case to attack Quebec’s cultural diversity is also unacceptable).

-Poilievre cited a report that claimed immigration was going to drive up rents further (Trudeau: We understand that immigration is a source of growth, but the system is nimble after we needed to mask changes after the post-pandemic surge that was needed at the time), went on a rant about “breaking the immigration system” (Trudeau: We are working hard for the Middle Class and Those Working Hard to Join It™, and hooray, rates went down today), claimed he had broken the “promise” of this country—as though the premiers were blameless with what happened (Trudeau: You keep pushing a “brokenist” vision while we invest in Canadians), and Poilievre mocked the use of “brokenist” and demanded an election (Trudeau: You are exploiting vulnerable people without offering any solutions).
+Poilievre cited a report that claimed immigration was going to drive up rents further (Trudeau: We understand that immigration is a source of growth, but the system is nimble after we needed to make changes after the post-pandemic surge that was needed at the time), went on a rant about “breaking the immigration system” (Trudeau: We are working hard for the Middle Class and Those Working Hard to Join It™, and hooray, rates went down today), claimed he had broken the “promise” of this country—as though the premiers were blameless with what happened (Trudeau: You keep pushing a “brokenist” vision while we invest in Canadians), and Poilievre mocked the use of “brokenist” and demanded an election (Trudeau: You are exploiting vulnerable people without offering any solutions).

 Singh demanded harsh sanctions on Netanyahu and his “extremist” ministers (Trudeau: The violence needs to end, the hostages need to be released), and Heather McPherson demanded he do something about doctors in Alberta (Trudeau: Conservative governments across the country have weakened public healthcare).